kazkojima/ef/README.md

 # ef
 tiny eventflag library

 ef is a very simple runtime library for ARM cortex-m embedded system which gives limited event flag and threading functions.
-Currently supports STM32F446 MCU only.
-Experimental support for LPC11C24 is in lpc11xx-support branch.
+Currently supports STM32F446 MCU only, though an experimental support for LPC11C24 is there.
 All timeout, interrupt and software signals are handled as event which has a uniue id.
 A thread can wait a set of these events, i.e. one can easily write a routine driven by I/O interrupts or signals from other thread with timeout function.
 The basic idea comes from Chopstx written by gNiibe.
 For Chopstx, see
 <http://git.gniibe.org/gitweb/?p=chopstx/chopstx.git;a=summary>